Daniel Pinto (financier): Independent Investment Management Initiative (IIMI)

-In 2010, Pinto founded the "Independent Investment Management Initiative (formerly New City Initiative), an independent think tank aiming at giving a voice to independent, owner-managed financial institutions.
-The organisation interacts with ministers, legislators and regulators in the UK, France and Brussels.
+In 2010, Pinto founded the "Independent Investment Management Initiative" (formerly New City Initiative), an independent think tank aiming at giving a voice to independent, owner-managed financial institutions.
+The organisation interacts with ministers, legislators and regulators in the UK and across continental Europe.
 It has produced several position papers addressing the need to make the financial system safer for investors, depositors, and the economy as a whole.

-In 2011, the organisation launched an internship programme for students from disadvantaged backgrounds.
+The organisation launched an internship programme for students from disadvantaged backgrounds.
 For its work in the area of social responsibility, NCI received the Spear’s City Champion Award.

 Other Activities/ Board memberships

-In 2018, Pinto and the Stanhope Entrepreneurs Fund, managed by Stanhope Capital, became early investors in S4 Capital Plc, the digital advertising group created by Sir Martin Sorrell, when he left WPP.

-Pinto is a member of the Board of S4 Capital.
-Pinto is also a member of the board of Soparexo, the holding company of Château Margaux.
+Pinto is a member of the Boards of S4 Capital. and Soparexo, the holding company of Château Margaux.